The Residents: 2025-present

 The group's 2025 album, Doctor Dark, featured guest performances by Isabelle Barbier, Peter Whitehead, Sivan Lioncub, Rob Laufer and Warren Huegel, all of whom had been credited on previous projects by the group, with co-production and co-arrangements by Eric Drew Feldman.

 Artistry

 Musical style

 The Residents' albums generally fall into two categories: deconstructions of Western popular music, and complex conceptual pieces composed around a theme, theory or plot.
 The group is noted for surrealistic lyrics and sound, with a disregard for conventional music composition.
-The Residents' musical style encompasses art rock, art pop, avant-pop, avant-rock, electronic, industrial, dark ambient, ambient, electronica, industrial dance, talking blues, alternative rock, noise rock and post-punk.
+The Residents' musical style encompasses elements of art rock, art pop, avant-pop, avant-rock, electronic, industrial, dark ambient, ambient, electronica, industrial dance, talking blues, alternative rock, noise rock and post-punk.
 The Residents have been described as pioneers of punk rock, art rock and techno.